Gender-inclusive writing

 Gender-inclusive writing is a process.
 It requires awareness, but it doesn't have to be perfect all at once.
 Start small, adapt where you can, and remember that progress is more important than perfection.
 In this way, we can contribute to communication that does justice to the diversity within our university community.

-For more background and examples, you can consult the following resources:
+For more information and examples, see the following: